ricardobaumann/spring_blog_api/README.md

 Steps to install and run the application.
 1. Git clone it
 2. Install Java 8+ and Maven 3+
+3. Setup a folder to host file upload:
-3. Run <strong>clean package install spring-boot:run</strong> on root folder
+4. Run <strong>clean package install spring-boot:run</strong> on root folder
-4. This application will be available on http://localhost:8080
+5. This application will be available on http://localhost:8080

 ## Usage
 1. With a running application, the first step is to authenticate: